lopi-py/luau-lsp.nvim/README.md

 ### What is the error "server not yet received configuration for diagnostics"?

 Neovim is asking for diagnostics to the server but it hasn't loaded the configuration yet, you can just ignore this error.
-This is monkey patched but may not work on v0.9.x
+This is monkey patched on Neovim 0.10+

-### Why aren't my luau files highlighted?

-Try installing the `luau` treesitter parser (`:TSInstall luau`)

-### How to use luau-lsp on a lua codebase without messing with lua_ls?
+### How to use luau-lsp on a lua codebase without messing it up with lua_ls?

 Enable `:help 'exrc'` and add the following to your `.nvim.lua`: